Breaking News | Fashola inaugurates Rivers flyover, commends Wike’s urban renewal scheme

 Fashola commended Wike for naming the Rebisi Flyover, located at Garrison Junction, after the community.

-“This place used to be known as Garrison.
-But, clearly as we begin to shed our military toga and our democracy ages and deepen, we will see a rebirth in our unity, our oneness and our shared developmental aspiration,” he said.
+“This place use to be known as Garrison.
+But, clearly as we begin to shed our military toga and our democracy ages and deepen, we will see a rebirth in our unity, our oneness and our shared developmental aspiration” he said.

 In his remarks, Wike said when the state government flagged off the Rebisi, Okoro-Nu-Odu and Rumuogba flyovers simultaneously in October 2019, many sceptics questioned the possibility of the completing the projects within the estimated timeframe of 16 months.